Gastrostomy feeding tube - pump - child

-Your child’s gastrostomy tube or "G-tube" is a special tube in your child’s stomach that will help deliver food and medicines until your child can chew and swallow.
-Sometimes, it is replaced by a button, called a Bard Button or MIC-KEY, 3 - 8 weeks after surgery.
+Your child has a gastrostomy tube (G-tube).
+This is a soft, plastic tube placed into your child's stomach.
+It delivers nutrition (food) and medicines until your child can chew and swallow.
+Sometimes, it is replaced by a button, called a Bard Button or MIC-KEY, 3 to 8 weeks after surgery.

 These feedings will help your child grow strong and healthy.
 Many parents have done this with good results.

 You will quickly get used to feeding your child through the tube, or button.
-It will take about the same time as a regular feeding, around 20 - 30 minutes.
+It will take about the same time as a regular feeding, around 20 to 30 minutes.

 Feeding bags should be changed every 24 hours.
 All of the equipment can be cleaned with hot, soapy water and hung to dry.